-This school year will be challenging for kids, families, and schools.
-Afterschool and summer learning programs can help, and we’re urging school leaders to include these programs in their planning efforts.
+Afterschool and summer learning programs are proven to engage students, help accelerate their learning and keep them safe.
+We’re urging school leaders to include these programs in their planning efforts.
 Please join us by adding your name to the letter below.

 Dear School Leaders,

-Thank you for your continued hard work supporting our children and school communities during this past year.
-We know you face great challenges in planning for the year ahead, and appreciate your efforts to help keep students and staff safe while supporting learning.
+Thank you for your continued hard work supporting our children and school communities.
+We appreciate your efforts to help keep students and staff safe while supporting learning.

-As moms, dads, grandparents and guardians, we too struggle with what may come ahead.
-We worry about what our children have missed out on and know we’ll need extra support to help them fully recover.
+As moms, dads, grandparents and guardians, we worry about what our children have missed out on and know we’ll need extra support to help them fully recover.
 That includes academically, and also their social and emotional well-being.

 We need help, and schools need help.

-We respectfully ask that you bring afterschool and summer learning programs into your planning conversations.
-No matter which reopening model we follow, afterschool and summer providers—from youth and community organizations to libraries and park and recreation departments—can help us all.
-Please, involve them now in your conversations so that they can better prepare to support our families and children.
+We respectfully ask that you bring afterschool and summer learning programs—from youth and community organizations to libraries and park and recreation departments—into your planning conversations and involve them in solutions for supporting our families and children.

 As a partner, afterschool and summer learning programs can offer academic support to help kids catch up, provide staff who are focused on helping kids heal and reconnect, and keep our kids safe while parents work.

 We all share deep concerns for our children.
-Please, let’s involve out-of-school time partners to ensure our kids emerge from this crisis hopeful, confident, and resilient.
+Please, let’s involve out-of-school time partners to ensure our kids have the supports they need to thrive.

 We do not share the information you've given us with any unaffiliated groups without your explicit permission.